vaikush/vaikush.github.io/_posts/2020-04-02-3P-PovertyPandemicPhysicalDistancing.md

 We should rapidly learn and customize strategies that have been successful in comparable cities.
 Government, with support of the private sector and civil society, needs to provide free COVID-19 testing, personal protection supplies (masks, hand sanitizers, hand soaps, water in portable containers, cleaning products etc.) and access to isolation units to the vulnerable urban poor.

+**Update 4 April 2020:** With the number of Covid-19 cases across India spiking in the last one week, National government recommending states to adopt the [‘Bhilwara model’](https://theprint.in/health/this-is-the-bhilwara-model-modi-govt-is-looking-to-use-across-india-to-fight-covid-19/396364/) of ruthless containment.
+In this successful containment startegy quarantine facilities were also ramped up.
+Apart from the dedicated Covid-19 hospitals,
+>**the district administration took over and converted into quarantine centres four private hospitals, each having 25 beds, as well as 27 hotels with 1,541 rooms.
+At present, 950 people are in quarantine centres, while another 7,620 people are in home quarantine.**

 [^1]: “Slums are those residential areas where dwellings are in any respect unfit for human habitation by reasons of dilapidation, overcrowding, faulty arrangements and designs of such buildings, narrowness or faulty arrangement of streets, lack of ventilation, light, sanitation facilities or any combination of these factors which are detrimental to safety, health and morals.” – Ministry of Housing and Urban Affairs, [Handbook of Urban Statistics 2019](http://mohua.gov.in/pdf/5c80e2225a124Handbook%20of%20Urban%20Statistics%202019.pdf)